Publish Box goes here

 Implementation Notes: Fetches a bundle of all Patient resources matching the specified birthdate and family (how to search by date and how to search by string)

-SHOULD support searching using the combination of the death-date
+SHOULD support searching using the combination of the death-date and family search parameters:

 GET [base]/Patient?death-date=[date]&family=[string]